How Confidence Breeds Better Humans & Researchers

 Reflecting on Season 5, Episode 3 titled, ‘Rachel, Jack and Ashley Too’, the episode follows Ashley O, a pop singer who is creatively restricted by her management team.
 “It’s really important for people to feel like they’re in control of their own destiny, and that means having the confidence to be who you want to be.” says Ashley O. We are not born with that confidence; it is acquired over time.

-I want to be a researcher who confidently leads with heart; one that doesn’t shy away from truth and difficult conversations; one that believes people’s feelings matter.
+I want to be a researcher who confidently leads with heart; one that doesn’t shy away from the truth and difficult conversations; one that believes people’s feelings matter.
 A quote from the beautiful movie The Help also echoes in my head as I reflect on this topic; the nanny whispers “You is Kind, You is Smart, You is Important” to the child sitting on her lap, holding her small hand, and looking at her face.
 The sentence hits so close to the heart: confidence comes with action and it needs to be nurtured early on.
 It applies to all of us.

 Shruti said that “Our jobs today demand more of us than just providing insights on command.”
 For me, it means that I’m at a difficult intersection of business needs and user needs.
 I’m challenged by clients and I’m haunted by difficult stories I’ve heard from people I’ve met in my research.
-But in the meantime I hear echoes of the comments I was surrounded by as a young girl.
+But in the meantime, I hear echoes of the comments I was surrounded by as a young girl.
 It takes a lot of courage and resilience from me to change my living patterns and habits.

 I want to stand up for those who aren’t in the room; I want to make sure that their voices are represented.
 I want to work on my confidence and be purposeful about becoming a self-aware and charismatic human being.
 I want to prevent those who are now young from making the mistakes I’ve made in the past.
 I want to have no fear of sharing my opinions and grow into a thoughtful leader.
-In all this, it’s even more important to wear confidence as a badge of honour and have your heart on your sleeve.
+In all this, it’s even more important to wear confidence like a badge of honour and have your heart on your sleeve.
 If we don’t care, who else will?
 To finish up with Shruti’s opening words: “what do you think?”